04 June, 2025

 It became important for me in the past few months to restart my life and get a fresh or new perspective on where I've been and what direction I want to go from here...
 I have been preparing for what we are facing since I wrote Bad Moon Rising

 The word liminal as in liminal space...is the uncertain transitional space of where you once were and who you are becoming on the threshold of change... physically, emotionally and metaphorically.
 When you put some distance between who you used to be and what kind of life you lived... you can learn a lot about moving forward...
-Just like how there are algorithms that will show you more of what you are interested perusing in on line...
+Just like how there are algorithms that will show you more of what you are interested in perusing on line...
 The universe has one within you that will help guide you to what you are feeling, thinking and focusing on.
 Every action you take is a step closer to the person you are going to become or the person you want to become...
 It's very easy to recognize this in-between period... it's when life feels frustrating and overwhelming, things feel small and uncomfortable because you don't fit here anymore and the new realm has yet to arrive or take shape...take a moment to appreciate this passage in your life...it's going to lead you to where you belong... if you let it.
 Most people try to fight this because they fear change and/or the unknown.
 Please take the time to appreciate that bad days can lead to good outcomes... and wrong turns can take you to the right place... sometimes you have to lose the old you to find yourself.

 We are clearly living in a broken world right now and it's a serious and brave thing that each of us are getting up and going out into this world everyday...
 I came across something recently that reflects my mindset right now...